mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/C-Based-Application-from-Scratch.md

 ---
-title: "Create a minimal C-Based Project for Raspberry Pi"
+title: "Create a C-Based Application for Raspberry Pi"
 description: "This self-service project goes back to the fundamentals.
 The challenge is to develop an application of your choice but your are only permitted to use the C language with as few dependencies as possible."
 subjects:
     - "Performance and Architecture"